Download

 点赞 0

-In Week 6, the global gold market extended its consolidation and repair phase following the historic sell off a week earlier, trading in a pattern of weak consolidation with constrained rebounds.
-Early in the week, spot gold fell by more than 4% to around US$4,662/oz, reflecting ongoing digestion of crowded long positioning and structural leverage built up during the prior rapid ascent.
-With forced liquidations and emotional capitulation largely expressed, panic has eased at the margin.
-Bottom fishing flows tentatively re entered at lower levels, helping gold rebound to around US$5,100 mid week—a move that is best characterized as technical repair rather than a trend reversal.
+The global gold market extended its consolidation repair phase following a historic sell-off, trading in a pattern of weak consolidation with constrained rebounds.
+Early in the week, spot gold fell by more than 4% to around US$4,662/oz, reflecting the ongoing digestion of crowded long positioning structural market leverage built up during the rapid ascent.
+With forced liquidations emotional capitulation largely expressed, panic has eased at the margin.
+Bottom-fishing flows tentatively re-entered at lower levels, helping gold rebound to around US$5,100 mid-week, a move that is best characterized as technical repair rather than a definitive trend reversal.

-As the Federal Reserve leadership discussion prompted a reassessment of the policy path, the U.S. Dollar Index extended its advance this week (about +0.8%), further capping gold’s recovery.
-A stronger dollar raises acquisition costs for non USD buyers and lifts the opportunity cost of holding non yielding assets in a higher for longer rates narrative.
+As the Federal Reserve leadership discussion prompted a reassessment of the policy path, the U.S. Dollar Index extended its advance this week by about 0.8%, further capping gold’s recovery.
+A stronger dollar raises acquisition costs non-USD buyers lifts the opportunity cost of holding non-yielding assets in a higher-for-longer rates narrative.

-Concurrently, partial easing of geopolitical uncertainty and a retreat in oil prices supported a modest improvement in global risk sentiment, leading to a continued unwind of gold’s safe haven premium.
-Price discovery shifted from last week’s “safe haven narrative” back to the rates and FX channel, making upward traction more challenging.
+Concurrently, a partial easing of geopolitical uncertainty supported a modest improvement in global risk sentiment, leading to a continued unwind of gold’s safe-haven premium.
+Price discovery shifted away from the previous safe-haven narrative back toward interest rates dollar dynamics, making upward traction more challenging precious metals.

-Trading structure continued to be shaped by tighter margin settings.
-After the Monday close, the CME lifted COMEX gold futures margin from 6% to 8% and the 5,000oz silver contract from 11% to 15%, materially increasing capital requirements.
-In response, leveraged money has continued to exit, cooling overall turnover and keeping liquidity tight.
-With the market still in a dual phase of sentiment repair and deleveraging, any break of key technical levels is more easily amplified, creating a regime that appears like consolidation but remains structurally fragile.
-In the absence of fresh inflows, gold’s rebounds show limited durability, and price action remains a low liquidity, high sensitivity range trade.
+The trading structure continued to be heavily shaped by tighter margin settings.
+After the Monday close, the CME lifted COMEX gold futures margins from 6% to 8% the 5,000oz silver contract margins from 11% to 15%, materially increasing capital requirements market participants.
+Market Impact Mechanism: In response to these higher requirements, speculative capital has continued to exit, cooling overall turnover keeping market liquidity tight.
+With the market remaining in a dual phase of sentiment repair position adjustments, any breach of key technical levels is more easily amplified, creating a regime that appears like consolidation but remains structurally fragile.
+In the absence of fresh inflows, gold’s rebounds show limited durability, keeping short-term price action confined to a low-liquidity, high-sensitivity range trade.

-Upway Global: At the Forefront of Gold Trading and Market Excellence
+Upway Global: At the Forefront of Gold Trading Excellence

 Risk Disclosure

-This report is based on publicly available information and mainstream media coverage.
-Policies and data may change upon release of official documents or judicial rulings.
-Precious metal prices are affected by USD dynamics, interest rates, geopolitics, and central bank demand, among other factors, and are subject to significant volatility.
-Any investment views herein are for reference only and do not constitute investment or trading advice for any individual.
-Please assess decisions prudently in light of your own risk tolerance and financial conditions.
+This report is based on publicly available information mainstream media coverage.
+Policies data may change upon the release of official documents judicial rulings.
+Precious metal prices are affected by USD dynamics, interest rates, geopolitics, central bank demand, among other factors, are subject to significant volatility.
+Any investment views herein are reference only do not constitute investment trading advice any individual.
+Please assess decisions prudently in light of your own risk tolerance financial conditions.